FiveM-Flux/lua/scripts/flux-handsup/README.md

 This script is a Drag & Drop script meaning you don't have to do any further configuration to make it work!
 ## Instructions:
 1. Download the master file
-2. Add the scropt to your resources folder
+2. Add the script to your resources folder
 3. Start the script in your server.cfg

 Assuming the resource's name is original, this is what you'd add to your server.cfg file: